Healthy to 100: Secrets from Countries Where Retirees Age Best

 At Spain’s Ourense Intergenerational Center, a senior center/preschool run by a provincial government, adults ages 50 to almost 100 spend time with children.
 In Bergamo, Italy, Stern saw a network of senior centers being transformed into Centers for All Ages.

-To find places like those near you, he said, consult the Generations United advocacy group/Ohio State University list of 110 U.S. places pairing younger and older people.
+To find such places near you, he said, consult the Generations United advocacy group/Ohio State University list of 110 U.S. places pairing younger and older people.

 3. Take advantage of lifelong learning opportunities at colleges